ListnPlay/Kastomer/README.md

 For example: `K.Timer.track.count` or `K.Timer.track.mean`

 To register itself as a HealthCheck, your application needs to call `Health().addCheck` passing the Kastomer instance.

+## Implementation ##

+`com.featurefm.io.HttpClient` class provides most of the heavy lifting here.
+This class is part of our ([feature.fm](http://www.feature.fm/)) [micro-service infrastructure](https://github.com/ListnPlay/RiverSong) that provides both server and client implementation based on Akka-Http.
+We use the client to connect to many services, both internal and external, not just customer.io.

 ## Reactive-Streams ##